St Mary Redcliffe Primary School is a community where everyone is:

 All these measures will focus attention on rewarding positive behaviours.

 - If the child continues with the unacceptable behaviour they will be given a verbal warning that reminds them that they need to start making the right choices in terms of their behaviour.
-If the behaviour improves they will go back to green.
+If the behaviour improves they will move back to green.

-- One red card would result in the class teacher talking to the parent/carer at end of the day for Reception and KS1 children.
+- One red would result in the class teacher talking to the parent/carer at end of the day for Reception and KS1 children.
 KS2 children will be asked to explain to their parents what happened and what they learned through that.

 - During lunchtimes, the SMSAs on duty will first discuss the unacceptable behaviour with the child.
 If the behaviour continues to be unacceptable the daily designated SLT member will talk to the child.
 This may mean the child has to miss all or part of their lunchtime reflecting on their behaviour.